isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 <p>Applicants are required to submit all application documents (Table 2) <strong>in softcopy</strong> to
 the CSCS Secretariat at NHG Group Research and Innovation <u>through their Institution’s Clinical Research Unit (CRU)/Clinical Research and Innovation Office (CRIO)</u>.</p>
 <p></p>
-<p>The Institution’s CRU/CRIO will set respective internal deadlines for
+<p>The Institution’s CRU/CRIO will set internal deadlines for the submission
-the above submissions.
-Please check with your institutions for these deadlines.
-The Institution’s CRU/CRIO will ensure that the respective documents reach the CSCS Secretariat by the stipulated deadlines.
+and ensure that the documents reach the CSCS secretariat by the stipulated deadline.
+Please check with your institution for these deadlines.
 Applications submitted after the call closing date and time will not be considered.</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>